 g.
 In compliance with the federal Uninterrupted Scholar’s Act of 2013, information regarding students in foster care may be released without prior written consent of the parent or eligible student to agency caseworkers or other representatives of state or local child welfare agencies or tribal organizations who are legally responsible for the care and protection of the student, for purposes related to the student’s case plan.

 h.
 A high school adult student and/or parent/legal guardian may grant authority to the district permitting prospective employers to review the student’s transcript.

 Confidential Health Records

-Confidential health records should be stored in a secure area accessible only to authorized staff, unless an appropriately executed release under Ch.
-70.02 has been obtained.
+Confidential health records should be stored in a secure area accessible only to authorized staff, unless an appropriately executed release under Chapter.
+70.02 RCW has been obtained.
 Such records are also covered by the Family Education Rights and Privacy Act, permitting parent access to review and otherwise exercise FERPA rights regarding the records.
 There is a higher standard of confidentiality and minor student’s rights of privacy for records pertaining to HIV, sexually transmitted diseases, drug or alcohol treatment, mental health treatment, family planning, or abortion.
 The releases for information regarding sexually transmitted diseases, HIV, and drug or alcohol treatment are more restrictive than ordinary medical releases.
-(Procedure 3414)

 Maintenance of Student Records

-A. Maintain only those records authorized by these procedures.
+A. Maintain only those records authorized by these procedures;

-B. Safeguard student records from unauthorized use and disposition.
+B. Safeguard student records from unauthorized use and disposition;

-C. Maintain access records.
+C. Maintain access records;